 Why This ReLeaf Project?

 Forested lands are important habitat for multiple terrestrial wildlife species, while the health of these areas is critical for aquatic species downstream.
 Public lands within the wilderness-urban interface invite recreationists who facilitate community education on public lands where restoration activities are taking place.
-Wildfires occurring on public lands present forest restoration legacies that will be appreciated for generations to come.
 During September 2012, lightning ignited many wildfires across the Okanogan-Wenatchee National Forest.
 Within the Byrd Fire in the Entiat Ranger District and the Goat Fire on the adjacent Chelan Ranger District, fires burned through plantations that were less than 20 years old.

 Why the Wildland-Urban Interface?

-The interface area between urban centers and nature are often important centers of community and recreation.
+The interface between urban centers and nature is often important for community and recreation.
 By repairing this particular forested area, Washingtonians will regain an area for hiking, camping and assorted other outdoor activities, while preserving the local ecosystem from erosion and species loss due to the absence of tree cover.
 The new trees will also make the project area more aesthetically pleasing to visitors.